 The 1982 Connecticut General Assembly created the Board of Governors for Higher Education (BoG) replacing the Board of Higher Education.
 The Board is charged with providing long-range planning and enhancing cooperative ventures in higher education within the state.
 The BoG also has statutory authority to license and accredit programs and institutions in the state.
 To this end, the four State Universities, the Community and Technical Colleges, the University of Connecticut, and private institutions of higher education cooperate with the Board.
 The Board consists of eleven members, seven appointed by the Governor, and four by the General Assembly.
-The Board, with its offices in Hartford, oversees the Department of Higher Education, which includes the Commissioner for Higher Education and a professional staff.
+The Board, with its offices in Hartford, oversees the Department of Higher Education and a professional staff.